Adam-Chiang-TH/Road-Condition-Monitoring-Device/test/README.md

 ## `test`

-This folder contains test programs which test only a specific functionality as specified within the test.
+This folder includes test programs which test only a specific functionality as specified within the test.

 ### `python`

-This subfolder contains Python-specific tests which act as tutorials.
+This subfolder includes Python-specific tests which act as tutorials.

 The purpose for this folder is to familiarise with Python, as the lead programmer has little Python experience and is unfamiliar with the language.